 So we'll have to wait and see what they do.

-They were asked by the Atlanta Police Department to conduct an investigation, and they intend to to do it.
+They were asked by the Atlanta Police Department to conduct an investigation, and they intend to do it.

-Stuart, you're on the Sean Hannity show with Greg Jarrett and David Schoen.
+Stuart, you're on the Sean Hannity Show with Greg Jarrett and David Schoen.

 How are you, sir?

-Hey, so I'm an Atlanta native, and we we in the local news have a little bit more insight into Paul Howard's problems than you guys might have on a national scale.
+Hey, so I'm an Atlanta native, and we in the local news have a little bit more insight into Paul Howard's problems than you guys might have on a national scale.

-Uh he has an election coming up, we know that.
+He has an election coming up.

-Yeah, so he's been DA for twenty-four years and ran unopposed in two thousand sixteen, and then last fall he has multiple allegations of sexual harassment.
+Yeah, so he's been DA for 24 years and ran unopposed in 2016.

-And so his his former employees, his former prosecutors, they smelled blood in the water and they ran against him.
+And so his former employees, his former prosecutors, they smelled blood in the water and they ran against him.

 And it wasn't enough.